isc-projects/bind9/doc/arm/reference.rst

         Declares control channels to be used by the :iscman:`rndc` utility.

     :any:`dnssec-policy`
         Describes a DNSSEC key and signing policy for zones.
-See :ref:`dnssec_policy_grammar` for details.
+See :any:`dnssec-policy` for details.

     :namedconf:ref:`key`
         Specifies key information for use in authentication and authorization using TSIG.